geeksforsocialchange/gfsc-v3/content/blog/2023/publications/index.md

 ![A graphic reading 'Introducing...
 The Geeks for Social Change Podcast' with faces of podcast contributors beneath](9.png)

 We will be relaunching our podcast before the end of the year!
-[Visit the podcast page](/project/podcast).
+[Visit the podcast page in our portfolio](/project/podcast).

 ## Looking forwards